Countless family secrets and stories

 More about life in 1921

 The 1920s in Britain was a decade of contrasts.
-The early years brought the Roaring Twenties.
+The early years brought glimpses of the Roaring Twenties.
 War was over and women were more independent than ever before.
 But by the mid-20s, the economy had declined, unemployment spiked and worker strikes were rife.

 For the first time, our ancestors enjoyed commercial flights, crosswords and rollercoasters.
 And the BBC started broadcasting in 1922.